rosadorio/haskell-chess-terminal/README.md

 Simple chess game written in Haskell

-## Build
-$ cabal build Main.hs

-## Execute
-$ dist/build/chess/chess

-# Features
-* Highlights possible moves once piece is selected
-* Highlights when King is in Check
-* Incluedes chess special moves
+Cabal directory contains all code and libraries necessary to compile and run it on your terminal

-Chess Game Logic
+------  Chess Game Logic-----------------------------------------------------------

   Chess Rules:
     8 x 8 Board
-    2     Players: White and Black - White starts and alternate moves 2 * 6 Pieces: King, Queen, Rook, Bishop, Knight, Pawn Each piece has its own way of moving and capturing Pieces can only move to empty squares excepts when capturing Pieces can not jump over other Pieces except Knights and when Castling*
+    2     Players: White and Black.
+White starts and alternate moves 2 * 6 Pieces: King, Queen, Rook, Bishop, Knight, Pawn Each piece has its own method of movement and capturing Pieces can only move to empty squares excepts when capturing Pieces can not jump over other Pieces except any Knight move or Castling*

      Chess Board Initial Configuration: